 Some floating models that look like adult bugs are referred to as “dry flies.”
 There are other subsurface insect designs that are classified as “wet flies” or “fish nymphs.”
 At its simplest, “matching the hatch” is finding out what the fish are eating, and then digging through your fly box for something the right size and shape.

-White River Fly Shops® has taken much of the guesswork out of shopping for an outfit by offering matched outfits at a savings over individually purchased components.
+Cabela's has taken much of the guesswork out of shopping for an outfit by offering matched outfits at a savings over individually purchased components.
+If you've always wanted to try fly fishing but were intimidated by what to buy, the all-inclusive Cabela's Prestige Fly Outfit takes the guesswork out of gearing up for catching fish on a fly rod.

 Selecting a Basic Collection of Fly Fishing Accessories

 As you’ve guessed, there are various spare parts, gadgets, tools, and substances that will make your fly angling more productive.
-Fortunately most fly fishing accessories inexpensive, and a fly fishing vest has enough pockets for you to organize them all.
+Fortunately most fly fishing accessories inexpensive, and a fly fishing vest like the Aventur1 from White River Fly Shop has enough pockets for you to organize them all.
 A basic fly fishing collection to start would include:

 - 2–3 sizes of fly fishing leader material (tippet)